 - There will ALWAYS be new people in classes, whether they are new to exercise, or new to your class, respect them.
 Remember they don’t know your “lingo” and if you choose not to demonstrate (or have another student demo) then they may feel a bit behind the entire time.

 - Don’t be trendy.
 In the 15 studio’s I’ve been to, only 2 tried to be trendy and do movements that are contraindicated or unsafe for that format.
 That means the other 13 studios stayed true to the original intentions of the format and taught successful classes as such.
-[If you’re curious, the 2 classes were cycle – they danced on the bike, and barre – all we did was pulse and work in releve, not cool.]

 - Little extras can really impact an experience.
 From things instructors did (individual hand shakes to everyone before class stared) to great perks of the facility (showers with salon level products), those extras make a difference.